Dental Implants in Pueblo

 Implant Preparation & Maintenance

-If you’ve been missing teeth for a long time or have preexisting oral health issues, such as gum disease, you may not have adequate bone density to support dental implants.
-However, bone grafts may be used to provide the necessary structure to make you a suitable candidate for dental implants.
+If you've been missing teeth for a long time or have preexisting oral health issues like gum disease, you may not have adequate bone density to support dental implants.
+However, specialized procedures like bone grafting and sinus augmentation can restore the necessary bone structure, making you a suitable candidate for dental implants.

 Implant Maintenance